How to generate the Design History File for your medical device

 Why:

 • Requirements are the foundation for all design, risk, and test activities.
-They drive traceability and are central to SRS and traceability matrix documents
+They drive traceability and are central to the SRS and traceability matrix documents

 • Context is used to flag items that should be considered for any associated Risks

-Creation of Design Specifications and Risk items will often be performed by different people within an organization and can often be done in parallel.
+Creation of Design Specifications and Risk items will often be performed by different people within an organization and can be done in parallel.

 Key resulting document: Software Design Specification / Software Detailed Design